Learn how to treat dog diarrhea using home remedies.

 I have found that canned pumpkin works for constipation but not the pie filling kind.
 Just plain canned pumpkin.
 My dog hates pumpkin so its a hassle to give it to her.

-Editor's note: Lisa, that's interesting you should mention cottage cheese and yogurt.
+Editor's note: Lisa, that's interesting you should mention cottage cheese and yogurt to treat dog diarrhea.
 We gave yogurt to Comet for the probiotics to help with his digestion while he was wasting away from cancer.
 Diarrhea was a problem on and off.
 He also loved cottage cheese and seemed to have no problem with it.
 Small amounts of food also helped.

 Another cause of diarrhea may be what you are feeding the dog (or what the dog has managed to get into by him or herself!)